bfc-activ/vf-phonefinder/README.md

 # Vodafone PhoneFinder

-## What's inside?
+This app was developed for the Rich Internet Applications Module for the BSc.
+Digital Technology Solutions course delivered by Blackpool & Fylde College in collaboration with Lancaster University.

-This repo uses [Yarn](https://classic.yarnpkg.com/) as a package manager.
-It includes the following packages/apps:
+Built using TypeScript, React, Express and MongoDB by Vodafone Group Services Apprentices.
+Use at your own risk.

-### Apps and Packages
+### 📦 Apps and Packages

-- `client`: a React app compiled using Vite
+- `client`: [TypeScript](https://www.typescriptlang.org/) & [React](https://reactjs.org/) application compiled using the [Vite](https://vitejs.dev/) bundler.
-- `server`: an Express.js API
+- `server`: [Express.js](https://expressjs.com/) API that connects to a [MongoDB](https://www.mongodb.com/) instance.

 ### Utilities